smwesten-usgs/swb2/README.md

 Recharge calculations are made on a rectangular grid of computational elements that may be easily imported into a regional groundwater-flow model.
 Recharge estimates calculated by the code may be output as daily, monthly, or annual values.

+The experimental version in this repository incorporates some of the latest Fortran 2003/2008 features.
+This version is an INCOMPLETE WORK IN PROGRESS.

 Software User Rights Notice